-State governments, and 13 percent by the Federal Government (1975 figures).
+Criminal justice expenditures in total are met 60 percent by local governments, 27 percent by State governments, and 13 percent by the Federal Government (1975 figures).
 Such an intergovernmental division, however, is probably a poor guide for financing system developments, for the system improvements in the past decade are attributable in large measure to LEAA money, particularly at the local level.
 Typical city governments claim, usually with good evidence, to be hard-pressed financially, and incapable of financing improvements in information systems.
 They and their State governments will look to the Federal Government to pay the costs of the contemplated system.
 It can be argued on the other hand that State and local governments should pay a significant share. despite fiscal strains-if they have a stake in the game they will play better than if they do not.
-Yet this is a time when some fiscally troubled local governments are unwilling to put up the "match" money required to obtain some Federal grants.
+Yet this is a time when some fiscally troubled local governments are unwilling to put up the "match" money required to obtain some Federal in a nation where States are in many respects sovereign and where crime control is a local responsibility.